0xFrann/crypto-listing-challenge/README.md

 ### The Application

 We are very enthusiastic about Crypto!
 We would like to have a site to view the top 50 Cryptos based on Market Cap.
-In the first part of this proyect we would like to see a list of the 50 best cryptos, and we want to be able to filter them by:
+In the first part of this project, we would like to see a list of the 50 best cryptos, and we want to be able to filter them by:

 1. Name
 2. Price
 3. Market Cap
-4. Circulating Supply (For example, Bitcoin Max supply is 21 Million Bitcoins, but the circulating supply is aprox.
-18 million)
+4. Circulating Supply (For example, Bitcoin Max supply is 21 Million Bitcoins, but the circulating supply is approx. 18 million)

 ## Requirements

 As we said before, it can take you a couple of hours or a day.

-You can use [this api](https://min-api.cryptocompare.com/) or any other api, just try to complete the requirements :)
+1. You can use [this api](https://min-api.cryptocompare.com/) or any other api (just try to complete the requirements)

-1. Use typescript
+2. Use Typescript
-2. Use Hooks
+3. Use Hooks
-3. Refactor the code
+4. Refactor the code
-4. Format values (dates, prices, etc)
+5. Format values (dates, prices, etc)
-5. Use tailwind
+6. Use TailwindCSS
-6. Testing suite
+7. Testing suite
-7. Good use of git (commits, pull requests, branches)
+8. Good use of git (commits, pull requests, branches)

 ## How to deliver

 1. Fork this Repo and share the link with us at the time to deliver
-2. Deploy this Repo (you can use vercel)
+2. Deploy this Repo (you can use Vercel)
 3. Please document the repo and your code (using [JSDoc](https://jsdoc.app/))
-4. Explan your architecture, component design and development choices
+4. Explain your architecture, Component design and development choices
 5. A summary of what else you could/would like to have done if you had more time.

 # Getting Started with Create React App